 - Never carry or store a firearm with the hammer or striker in the cocked position. - Do not allow a firearm to be used by individuals who have not read these basic firearms safety rules and do not understand its safe operation and the rules of safe gun-handling. - Be sure all accessories, such as holsters and grips, are compatible with the firearm and that the accessories do not interfere with safe operation. - Use the correct ammunition for your particular firearm as indicated by the marking on the barrel.
-Reloaded ammunition is not safe to use. - Discharging firearms in poorly ventilated areas, cleaning firearms, or handling ammunition may result in exposure to lead and other substances known to cause birth defects, reproductive harm, and other serious physical injury.
+Never use non-standard, reloaded, or "handloaded" ammunition which has not been subjected to internal ballistic pressure testing. - Discharging firearms in poorly ventilated areas, cleaning firearms, or handling ammunition may result in exposure to lead and other substances known to cause birth defects, reproductive harm, and other serious physical injury.
 Review the warnings and labels for all ammunition and cleaning products carefully.
 Have adequate ventilation at all times.
 Wash hands thoroughly after exposure. - Never use alcohol or drugs before or while shooting.
 Do not use your firearm if you are on any medication which impairs, even slightly, your mental or physical ability. - Wear eye and hearing protection appropriate for firearm use every time you discharge your firearm.
 Make sure others in the vicinity of where you will be shooting do so as well. - Do not allow any alteration or replacement of parts in your Smith & Wesson firearm unless performed by a qualified gunsmith using genuine Smith & Wesson parts.
 If you do otherwise, improper functioning of your firearm may occur and serious injury may result. - Never cross obstacles such as fences or streams with a loaded firearm. - Firearm safety training is available.
 Contact your dealer for availability. - Appropriate use for your firearm means using your firearm for legal purposes.
 For example - target shooting and lawful resistance of deadly criminal force. - These are basic firearms safety rules.
 There are other common sense safety rules that should be followed at all times under the circumstances then presented.
 SAFE USE OF A FIREARM IS YOUR PERSONAL RESPONSIBILITY AND THE FAILURE TO FOLLOW ALL OF THESE BASIC SAFETY RULES MAY RESULT IN SEVERE PERSONAL INJURY OR DEATH.